takanome-dev/assign-issue-action/CONTRIBUTING.md

 - `origin` tells `git` to push to your fork
 - `branch_name` tells `git` to push to a branch - this MUST match the name of the branch you created locally.

-Make sure to change the PR title in something like: `fix: correct typo` or `feat: add node 18`
+Make sure to change the PR title in something like: `fix: correct typo` or `feat: add node latest`

 ## Pull Request Reviews